Alan Wilson (bishop): Episcopal ministry

 On 9 October 2003, Wilson was consecrated a bishop by Rowan Williams, Archbishop of Canterbury, at Westminster Abbey.
 He then became Bishop of Buckingham, an area bishop in the Diocese of Oxford.

+Views

 On 11 February 2017, fourteen retired bishops signed an open letter to the then-serving bishops of the Church of England.
-In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practises around sexuality.
+In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practices around sexuality.
 By 13 February, Wilson (the only serving bishop) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.

-Personal life
+In 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+Death

-Wilson has been married since 1984 and they have five children.
+Wilson died on 17 February 2024, at the age of 68.
+He had been married from 1984, and is survived by his wife, Lucy, and five adult children.